altText copyrightStatement

 In my PhD I developed a method for understanding features of the mentality or mode of being present in different entities.
 I have expanded that methodology into new domains, of public private partnerships and planning itself.
 My PhD work on mega projects demonstrated a method for analysing the way technology, rationality and knowledge within mega projects combine to create a specific mentality or mode of being in the people working in them.
 This mentality explains why mega projects are resistant to improvement from new developments in technologies such as cost benefit analysis, rational planning, and community consultation.
 I found that the logic of power in mega projects is sovereignty, that they are governed by project mentality, and that they form through a process of developing problems to which they are the solution.
 There are numerous implications from these findings.

-I have also been conducting research to examine how the concept of partnership could manifest in public private partnerships.
+I have conducted research on how the concept of partnership could manifest in public private partnerships.
 This is an extension of my research into mentalities of mega projects, which indicated that the logic of project is dominant in PPPs.
 The logic of project focuses on delivery of a highly defined object within a specified timeframe and budget.
 This is very different to the logic of partnership, which is about long term relationship building with a view to risk and profit sharing.
 The research is seeking to understand whether and how the logic of partnership can actually manifest in infrastructure delivery, and to test the functional, ethical and social justice aspects of such partnerships.

-I am also currently engaged in a number of projects around the implementation of networked (or one line one road) public transport in China.
+I am currently engaged in a number of projects around the implementation of networked (or one line one road) public transport in China.
 This work acknowledges that high performance public transport is an imperative for Chinese cities.
 Many cities are engaged in mega projects of various kinds to rapidly build metro systems.
 There is an urgent need to build into these new systems ideas about how they connect and integrate with other parts of the public transport system to allow fast and efficient anywhere to anywhere travel across metropolitian areas.
 Without this ambitions to curb car use and retain a livable and walkable environment will not be realised.
+This research is expanding to include questions of the appropriate structure of transport in post-car cities.

 Experience